 By default WordPress virtual cron is enabled.
 If you are not using any cron or plugin which requires this feature, it is recommended to disable WordPress cron.
 This will reduce the resource usage for your website and server.
 In this article, we will explain how to Disable/Enable WordPress cron.

-How to Disable the WordPress cron
+Disable WordPress virtual cron (Disabling wp-cron.php)

 To disable WordPress cron job system, You just need to add one line as follow in your wp-config.php file.
 This file should be available in the root of your WordPres installation.
 Find the following line in your wp-config.php:

 Add the following line after the above line:

 Once you add the above line, save wp-config.php file.
 This will disable WordPress virtual cron for your WordPress website.